-AMP is currently in preview, which means that you will only be charged for usage of metrics ingested; storage and querying of metrics are free.
-There will be a second release of AMP preview on March 15, 2021, at which point preview customers will be charged for stored and queried metrics according to the pricing table below.
+AMP is currently in preview, which means that you will only be charged for usage of metrics ingested and stored; querying of metrics is currently free.
+When we announce our General Availability release of AMP, customers will be charged for queried metrics according to the pricing table below.
 The preview is open to all AWS accounts and you do not need to request access.
 Please note that features may be added or changed before announcing General Availability.

 AMP counts each metric sample ingested to the secured Prometheus-compatible endpoint.
 AMP also calculates the stored metric samples and metric metadata in gigabytes (GB), where 1GB is 230 bytes.
 The storage charge is determined by the Prometheus metrics samples (typically 1 or 2 bytes) and metadata.
 The Prometheus metric metadata varies in size based on the name of the metric and its associated labels (key/value pairs).
-Charges for metrics ingested and stored are prorated by the hour and billed only when you send metrics to AMP.
+Charges for metrics ingested and stored are prorated by the hour and billed only when you send metrics to AMP, measured using gigabyte-month (GB-Mo).
 Note that there is no Data Transfer IN charge for AMP.

 AMP calculates the query execution time of all query requests to the secured Prometheus-compatible endpoint.
 The charges for metrics queried are prorated by the minute and billed only when you query metrics.
 A Query Processing Minute (QPM) is the total execution time across all queries.
 QPM charges will be incurred for the seconds of usage in that minute.